Masturbation

-Masturbation is the sexual stimulation of one's own genitals for sexual arousal or other sexual pleasure, usually to the point of orgasm.
-The stimulation may involve hands, fingers, everyday objects, sex toys such as vibrators, or combinations of these.
-Mutual masturbation is masturbation with a sexual partner, and may include manual stimulation of a partner's genitals (fingering or a handjob), or be used as a form of non-penetrative sex.
+Masturbation is a form of autoeroticism in which a person sexually stimulates their own genitals for sexual arousal or other sexual pleasure, usually to the point of orgasm.
+Stimulation may involve the use of hands, everyday objects, sex toys, or more rarely, the mouth (autofellatio and autocunnilingus).
+Masturbation may also be performed with a sex partner, either masturbating together or watching the other partner masturbate, known as "mutual masturbation".

-Masturbation is frequent in both sexes and at any age.
+Masturbation is frequent in both sexes.
 Various medical and psychological benefits have been attributed to a healthy attitude toward sexual activity in general and to masturbation in particular.
-No causal relationship is known between masturbation and any form of mental or physical disorder.
-Masturbation is considered by clinicians to be a normal and healthy part of sexual enjoyment.
+No causal relationship between masturbation and any form of mental or physical disorder has been found.
+Masturbation is considered by clinicians to be a healthy, normal part of sexual enjoyment.
+It is found to be harmful only as a result of certain medical conditions such as Peyronie's disease and hard flaccid syndrome.

 Masturbation has been depicted in art since prehistoric times, and is both mentioned and discussed in very early writings.
+Religions vary in their views of masturbation.
 In the 18th and 19th centuries, some European theologians and physicians described it in negative terms, but during the 20th century, these taboos generally declined.
 There has been an increase in discussion and portrayal of masturbation in art, popular music, television, films, and literature.
-Today, religions vary in their views of masturbation; some view it as a spiritually detrimental practice, some see it as not spiritually detrimental, and others take a situational view.
-The legal status of masturbation has also varied through history and masturbation in public is illegal in most countries.
-Animal masturbation has been observed in many species, both in the wild and in captivity.
+The legal status of masturbation has also varied through history, and masturbation in public is illegal in most countries.
+Masturbation in non-human animals has been observed both in the wild and captivity.

 Etymology

-The English word masturbation was introduced in the 18th century, based on the Latin verb masturbari, alongside the slightly earlier onanism.
+The word masturbation was introduced in the 18th century, based on the Latin verb masturbari, alongside the slightly earlier onanism.

 The Latin verb masturbari is of uncertain origin.
 Suggested derivations include an unattested word for penis, *mazdo, cognate with Greek μέζεα mézea 'genitals', or alternatively a corruption of an unattested *manu stuprare ("to defile with the hand"), by association with turbare 'to disturb'.

 Terminology

 While masturbation is the formal word for this practice, many other expressions are in common use.
-Terms such as playing with yourself, pleasuring oneself and slang such as wanking, jerking off, fapping and frigging are common.
+Terms such as playing with oneself, pleasuring oneself and slang such as wanking, jerking off, jacking off, fapping and frigging are common.
 Self-abuse and self-pollution were common in early modern times and are still found in modern dictionaries.
 A large variety of other euphemisms and dysphemisms exist which describe masturbation.
-For a list of terms, see the entry for masturbate in Wiktionary.